9 Simple ways seniors can prevent falls

 Eat well and maintain a healthy diet

 Water beats dehydration, which keeps dizziness at bay, and foods with Vitamin D are good for muscles.
-Moreover, a well-balanced diet improves heart and brain health, keeping the elderly on their feet longer and reducing the need for drugs that could induce sleepiness.
+Moreover, a well-balanced diet consisting of heart and mind friendly foods can keep the elderly on their feet longer, and reduce the need for drugs that could induce sleepiness.